StewieGriffin17/Knowledge-Cafe/README.md

 - This is a simple webpage using React.
 - It showcase different features of ES6.
+- Styling of this webpage was not done because the functionality of the webpage was prioritize.

 # Install dependencies
 npm install